Aliases for PTGER1 Gene

 External Ids for PTGER1 Gene

 Previous GeneCards Identifiers for PTGER1 Gene

 The protein encoded by this gene is a member of the G protein-coupled receptor family.
 This protein is one of four receptors identified for prostaglandin E2 (PGE2).
 Through a phosphatidylinositol-calcium second messenger system, G-Q proteins mediate this receptor's activity.
 Knockout studies in mice suggested a role of this receptor in mediating algesia and in regulation of blood pressure.
 Studies in mice also suggested that this gene may mediate adrenocorticotropic hormone response to bacterial endotoxin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PTGER1 Gene

-PTGER1 (Prostaglandin E Receptor 1 (Subtype EP1), 42kDa) is a Protein Coding gene.
+PTGER1 (Prostaglandin E Receptor 1) is a Protein Coding gene.
 Diseases associated with PTGER1 include tinea barbae and antenatal bartter syndrome.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin E receptor activity.
 An important paralog of this gene is TBXA2R.